coderefinery/git-intro/content/browsing.md

 * Look at the file `LICENSE`.
 * It says it is "Creative Commons Zero 1.0", which is equivalent to public domain.
-You can use them for anything.
+You can use them without conditions.
 * Note the GitHub view of the file `LICENSE` gives a nice summary of what it means.
 Try it out:
   :::{figure} img/browsing/license.png